Windows CMD Commands: Mastering the Command Prompt

 arp -a interface tables CMD output

-The output lists all the current ARP entries grouped by the interface.
+The output lists all the current ARP entries grouped by network interface.

 2. assoc Command